nodebotanist/NEJS-2019/slides/presentation.md

 # BUT THIS WILL KILL JS!!!
 ![](https://media.giphy.com/media/bldbGnPJiJwli/giphy.gif)

+^With all the love in the world I say JS is the cockroach of languages.

 ---

 # Probably not-- for most situations, it **makes JS better by letting it do what it is good at and ignoring the rest**.

 However, WASM toolchains are gaining more and more abilities by the day, and some teams would like to have WASM be able to do everything JS does.

+** - there are WebAssembly modules that can access the DOM and be used to manipulate the shadow DOM.

+^We are waltzing towards a showdown between those who would have wasm do everything and those that would have wasm as augmentation.
+See me after if you want to learm more.

 ---

 ## It *makes the web better* by creating better browser experiences

 ![inline](https://media.giphy.com/media/SbtWGvMSmJIaV8faS8/giphy.gif)

+^Creating faster experience with less latency means we can do more!

 ---